-Jose Rene Martinez was born June 14, 1983 in Shreveport, Louisiana to Maria Zavala.
+Jose Rene Martinez was born June 14, 1983 in Shreveport, Louisiana to Maria Zavala from El Salvador and a black father.
 His two sisters, Consuelo and Anabel, were raised in El Salvador with his mother’s family.
 He never met Anabel, who died as a young child.
 At nine years old, J.R. moved with his mother to Hope, Arkansas, where he lived until he was 18.
 He then moved to Dalton, Georgia, a place he proudly calls his hometown.
 J.R. always loved playing football and had aspirations of making it to the NFL.

 After high school, he joined the army.
 J.R. was proud to serve, as a way to give something back to a country that had already given so much to him and to his family.
 In September of 2002, J.R. underwent Basic and Advanced Training at Fort Benning, Georgia, where he gained skills as an 11-B Infantryman.
 After reporting to Fort Campbell, Kentucky, in January of 2003, he was assigned to the 2nd Battalion, 502nd Infantry Regiment of the 101st Airborne Division.